Art Barr: Death

 On November 23, 1994, Barr was found dead lying with his child at his home in Springfield, Oregon.
-Preliminary reports said that he died of heart failure, but later reports said that he died under unknown circumstances.
+Preliminary reports said that he died of heart failure; later reports said that he died under unknown circumstances.
 Barr did not have heart problems, no aneurysm or internal bleeding, and no ring injuries.
 He had a mixture of alcohol and drugs in his blood stream.
 Although Eddie Guerrero's book claims that the cause of Barr's death is still unknown to this day, Hardcore History by Scott E. Williams, criminal-justice reporter and wrestling columnist for The Galveston County Daily News, states that "Barr died in his sleep from a drug-related heart attack."

-After his death, Eddie Guerrero adopted Barr's trademark frog splash as his finishing maneuver in tribute to him.
-According to Guerrero, when they began tagging he first used the frog splash as the "Jackknife Splash."
+After his death, Guerrero adopted Barr's trademark frog splash as his finishing maneuver in tribute to him.
+According to Guerrero, when they began tagging he first used the frog splash as the Jackknife Splash.
 Barr took a liking to the move, began using it regularly and adopted it as his finisher.
 2 Cold Scorpio commented to Barr that he "looked like a frog", thus leading Barr to name his move the frog splash.
 It has since become a trademark move of several wrestlers in Mexico, Japan, and the United States.

 Legacy

 Dave Meltzer of the Wrestling Observer Newsletter wrote that Barr and his tag team partner Eddie Guerrero changed Lucha Libre forever.
-"Art Barr and Eddie Guerrero broadened the style of Lucha Libre, Art opened their eyes to his style and made the young guys like Rey Misterio Jr, Psicosis and Juventud Guerrera who came up from AAA to WCW into the best workers in the world.
+"Art Barr and Eddie Guerrero broadened the style of Lucha Libre, Art opened their eyes to his style and made the young guys like Rey Mysterio Jr, Psicosis and Juventud Guerrera who came up from AAA to WCW into the best workers in the world.
 He and Eddie had that much influence.
 Art taught them a whole lot."

 Chris Jericho said of Barr in his book, A Lion's Tale: Around the World in Spandex, "I think if Art Barr was still alive today he would be one of the top guys in the business, He had such good personality and the ability to piss people off.
-He drew such big houses for AAA it was scary how good he could been."
+He drew such big houses for AAA it was scary how good he could have been."

 Eddie Guerrero himself also paid tribute Barr on his Cheating Death, Stealing Life DVD produced by WWE: "I learned so much from Art," admitted Guerrero.
 "He could make the fans laugh, he could make them cry and he could make them pissed off.
 He made me realize there's more to wrestling than just wrestling.
 He helped me change my personality in the ring.
 He had a big effect on me...
 I cried three months straight when he passed away.
 He changed everything."

 Konnan said that Barr was one of the greatest talents he'd ever stepped into the ring with.